FIRE Nuts (Spicy Asian Mala Peanuts)

 - Try adding a little orange or lime zest for a different twist

-- Sprinkle some spice and crunch on a Hot Fudge Sundae- Amazing!
-My favorite snack
+- Sprinkle some crispy and crunch peanuts on a Hot Fudge Sundae- Sweet and spicy – a great snack